-The student is written up by the teacher (if the incident occurred in class) or an Academic Success Coach, or non-instructional staff member (if the incident did not occur in class) and the write-up goes to the Manager, Student Support.
+The student is written up by the teacher (if the incident occurred in class) or an Academic Success Coach, or non-instructional staff member (if the incident did not occur in class) and the write-up goes to the School Director and the Manager of Student Support Services.

-After class (if it is a Tier 1 incident that occurred in class) or after the incident (in all other cases), the Manager, Student Support meets with the student, and, if available, the student's Academic Success Coach.
+After class (if it is a Tier 1 incident that occurred in class) or after the incident (in all other cases), the School Director and the Manager of Student Support Services (if on site) meets with the student, and, if available, the student's Academic Success Coach.
 During this meeting, the student is to complete a "First Person Narrative" which is an opportunity for the student to tell what happened, in writing, from their perspective.